A Bit of Fry & Laurie: "Soupy twist"

 The catchphrase "soupy twist" is said by both Laurie and Fry at the end of each episode of series 3 and 4 (save the Series 3 closer), in a manner similar to 'cheers'.
+The guest performers say it as well in series 4.

 "If you'll pardon the pun"

 A running joke had one character adding "if you'll pardon the pun" mid-conversation, when there had, in fact, been no pun uttered.
 The second character, puzzled, would say, "What pun?" and the first character would say, "Oh, wasn't there one?
 I'm sorry", and resume the conversation.

 "M'colleague"

 "M'colleague" is a phrase that Fry and Laurie began using during the second series to refer to each other.
 Both have since used this phrase outside the series to refer to the other, for example on chat shows, the dedication in Fry's novel The Stars' Tennis Balls which reads "To m'colleague", as well as the one in his second autobiography, The Fry Chronicles, which reads "To m'coll".